jeffconnelly/StreamLine/README.md

 ## Pitch
 Streamline your streaming process!
 StreamLine is the definitive directory for finding where you can watch movies and TV shows across multiple streaming services.

-## Link to Deployed Version of our Capstone
+## Link to Deployed Version

 https://streamline-capstone.herokuapp.com/

+## Tech Stack

+* Node.js
+* Express.js
+* Mocha and Chai
+* Mongoose and MongoDB
+* Travis CI & Heroku for CICD
+* Front End: HTML, CSS, JavaScript & jQuery

 ## REST API